PennLINC/babs_paper/README.md

 * YAML file used for showcase:
     * [showcase_config_fmriprep_anatonly.yaml](showcase_config_fmriprep_anatonly.yaml) was directly used in the showcase;
     * [figure_showcase_config_fmriprep_anatonly.yaml](figure_showcase_config_fmriprep_anatonly.yaml):
-        * Used for Supplementary Figure 1.
+        * Used for Figure 4.
         * Copied from above [showcase_config_fmriprep_anatonly.yaml](showcase_config_fmriprep_anatonly.yaml), only with some minor comments removed.

 ## Folder `showcase_messages`